The Beach Boys: Carl's death and name litigation

-In 2006, Brian Wilson, Love, Jardine, Marks, and Johnston participated in a non-performing reunion atop the Capitol Records Building to celebrate that Sounds of Summer had been certified double-platinum.
+On June 13, 2006, Brian Wilson, Love, Jardine, Marks, and Johnston participated in a non-performing reunion atop the Capitol Records Building to celebrate that Sounds of Summer had been certified double-platinum.
 Later that year, Jardine joined Wilson and his band for a tour celebrating the 40th anniversary of Pet Sounds.
 In 2008, Marks briefly reunited with Love and Johnston's touring band for a tour of Europe.

-In 2010, Jardine released A Postcard from California, his solo debut.
-The album features contributions from Brian, Johnston, Marks, and Love, as well as a posthumous feature from Carl and features of several other artist.
+In 2010, Jardine released A Postcard from California, his debut solo album.
+The album features contributions from Brian, Johnston, Marks, and Love, as well as a posthumous feature from Carl and other guest appearances.
 Also in 2010, Brian and Jardine sang on "We Are the World 25 for Haiti", a new recording of "We Are the World", to benefit the population of Haiti.

+2011–2012 reunion and aftermath

 Jardine made his first appearance with the Beach Boys touring band in more than 10 years in 2011 at a tribute concert for Ronald Reagan's 100th birthday.
 He made other appearances with Love and Johnston's touring band in preparation for a reunion.

-On October 31, 2011, The Smile Sessions compilation album and box set was released, featuring comprehensive session highlights and outtakes from the original 1966-1967 Smile recordings, with the first 19 tracks comprising a hypothetical version of the completed Smile album.
-The Smile Sessions received virtually unanimous critical acclaim upon release.
+On October 31, The Smile Sessions compilation album and box set was released, featuring comprehensive session highlights and outtakes from the original 1966-1967 Smile recordings.
+It received virtually unanimous critical acclaim upon release.
 It was ranked number 381 in Rolling Stones 2012 list of the greatest albums of all time and won the Grammy Award for Best Historical Album at the 2013 Grammy Awards.